department-of-veterans-affairs/va.gov-team/products/find-a-va-form/README.md

 # Troubleshooting

 ## Reports of broken PDF links
-Broken PDF links can occur when a VA forms manager changes the name of a PDF while making an update and the CMS data hasn't been merged and re-published yet (see next item).
+Broken PDF links can occur when vets-api is experiencing high latency, or when a VA forms manager changes the name of a PDF while making an update and the CMS data hasn't been merged and re-published yet (see next item).

-**To confirm:**
+**To confirm altered data in Forms DB:**
 1. Check the [Flagged Content Dashboard](https://prod.cms.va.gov/admin/content/flagged?type=va_form&workbench_access_section__section=All) in Drupal CMS, to see if the form was updated.![Screen Shot 2022-08-10 at 6 08 25 PM](https://user-images.githubusercontent.com/85581471/184048356-4fe92e9a-9582-4c92-a6ef-29c23fc3a5b0.png)

 2. Click the form name and on Form node, in right sidebar, under Recent Changes, see a description of any change.